Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \paragraph{Additional baselines}

 As a further baseline, we trained $\nn_k$ directly, without applying any symmetrisation.
-We also trained a version of the architecture of \cite{kim2023learning} where $\gamma$ was directly obtained using the Haar measure as in \eqref{eq:haar-measure-as-base-case}.
-Since these models did not require an additional neural network for $\gamma$, we made $\nn_k$ deeper than before, using three hidden layers of 500 units instead of two.
-We again used $\tanh$ activations in both cases.
+We also trained a model in which $\nn_k$ was an intrinsically equivariant EMLP, as well as a version of \eqref{eq:kim-et-al-model-experiments} where $\pre$ was directly obtained using the Haar measure as in \eqref{eq:haar-measure-as-base-case}.
+Since these models did not require an additional neural network for $\pre$, we made $\nn_k$ deeper than before, using three hidden layers of 250 hidden units instead of two.
+We used $\tanh$ activations other than for the ELMP model, which has its own custom nonlinearities.

 \paragraph{Training and testing details}